donate

 Whether you want to prepare a meal, serve a meal or help behind the scenes, there is room for you!
 Youth and Scout groups are welcome.

-We are always looking for people willing to share their skills in Finance, IT, Legal, Marketing, Communications and Grant Writing.
+We are always looking for people willing to share their skills in finanace, fundraising, grant writing, legal, technology, and social media.

 From time to time, we have need to hire paid supervisors and van drivers, please inquire or view JOB DESCRIPTIONS tab above.